-The right controller for use should be a model that suits your skill level and your DJing style.
-If you’re experienced, or you want to delve into creating unique tracks using music samples and sound effects, then a higher end model will be right up your alley.
+It’s important to go for a model that suits your skill level and your DJing style.
+If you’re experienced, or you want to delve into creating unique tracks using music samples and sound effects, then a higher-end model will be right up your alley.

 Of course, the controller is only as good as the software you use.
-Fortunately, many of the leading models of controllers now come with a leading software program, so you can save a little cash and experiment with new sounds, mixing techniques, and more.
+Fortunately, many of the leading models now come with high-end software, so you can save a little cash and experiment with new sounds, mixing techniques, and more.

-I recommend the Native Instruments Traktor Kontrol S8 DJ Controller, one of the top-selling models around and a controller that’s both beginner-friendly and pro-quality.
+I recommend the Native Instruments Traktor Kontrol S8, one of the top-selling models around that’s both beginner-friendly and pro-quality.

-If you want to get an in-depth look at the leading DJ controllers on the market and learn more about the features you should look for and how these devices work, then check out my DJ controller buyer’s guide.
+If you want to get an in-depth look at the leading controllers on the market right now and learn more about their features then check out my DJ controller buyer’s guide.

 A sound card basically turns the digital audio player output into audio signals which can be played and amplified.
 However, you don’t have to use an external sound card since your laptop already has one.
 The sound card works by controlling the output and input of audio signals.

 But the sound card that comes with your laptop isn’t considered pro-quality and it doesn’t provide surround sound, nor does it offer a single stereo output.
 Because of this, some DJs will choose to purchase an external sound card.

 When a DJ uses a CD player or a couple of turntables and they run each of them via their own output to an external mixer, they will use headphones to cue the next song, or they can use pre-fade listening.
 When they add a pro-quality sound card to the mix, they can headphone cue using DJ software.

 Most software offers a couple of modes for dual channel output.
 The first mode is used to set up the sound card via the software, allowing both decks to go through a single output on the card and their headphones will go through the other channel.